nightblade9/puffin/README.md

 You can also compress the directory for a smaller file-size.

 For a reference Powershell script, see [Ali the Android's publish.ps1 script](https://github.com/deengames/ali-the-android/blob/master/publish.ps1).
+We intend to provide a similar script in the future.

+# Development

+- To build `Puffin`, you need to install `MonoGame`.
+- To build documentation, download `docfx`.
+Run it by entering `Puffin.Docs` and running `docfx docfx.json --serve`.